lamps24/Cancer-Treatment-Project/README.md

 Personalized Medicine Project
-Using NK Breast Cancer imaging dataset to determine optimal treatment regime.
+Using NK Breast Cancer imaging dataset to determine optimal treatment regimen.
 Data has 272 patients and 1570 variables.

 In order to determine optimal treatment policy, we: